-Our doctorate programme is designed to help students use research methods to define, implement and evaluate potential solutions for very real
+Our doctorate programme is designed to help students use research methods to define, implement and evaluate potential solutions for very real business issues.

 Demonstrate the knowledge and expertise required to underpin the subject of your thesis.